 SECTION 3.
 ENVIRONMENTAL COMPLIANCE.
 The County Board of Supervisors hereby finds and determines that this ordinance is exempt from the California Environmental Quality Act, Public Resources Code sections 21000 et seq. ("CEQA") and California Code Regulations, title 14, sections 15000 et seq. ("CEQA Guidelines").
 The calling and noticing of an election for the submission of a ballot measure to voters is not a project within the meaning of CEQA Guidelines 15378.
-The tax submitted to the voters is a general tax that can be used for any governmental purpose; it is not a commitment to any particular action or actions.

 As such, under CEQA Guidelines section 15378 (b)(4), the tax is not a project within the meaning of CEQA because it creates a government funding mechanism that does not involve any commitment to any specific project that may result in a potentially significant physical impact on the environment.
+It can be seen with certainty that there is no possibility that the tax activity authorized by the ordinance may have a significant effect on the environment.
 If revenue generated by the tax were used for a purpose that would have such an effect, the County of Sacramento would undertake the required CEQA review for that particular project.
 Therefore, pursuant to CEQA Guidelines section 15060, CEQA analysis is not required.

 SECTION 4.
 EFFECTIVE DATE.
 This ordinance shall be voted upon by the electorate at the November 8, 2022 statewide election.
-Pursuant to the California Constitution, article XIII C, section 2(b) and California Elections Code section 9122, if a majority of the voters voting in the election on this measure vote in favor of the adoption of this measure, this ordinance shall be deemed valid and binding and shall be considered adopted upon the date that the vote is declared by the County Board of Supervisors and shall go into effect ten (10) days after that date.
+Pursuant to the California Constitution, article XIII C, section 2(b) and California Elections Code section 9122, if 2/3 of the voters voting in the election on this measure vote in favor of the adoption of this measure, this ordinance shall be deemed valid and binding and shall be considered adopted upon the date that the vote is declared by the County Board of Supervisors and shall go into effect ten (10) days after that date.